Ms Krystyna Makowiecka

 Krystyna has a background in education and research and studied International Relations, Education for Primary Health Care and Epidemiology.

 She has taught widely in Higher Education, managed qualitative research projects and collaborated on quantitative study design, data collection and analysis.
 Her principal area of academic and programmatic interest is maternal and neonatal health.

-I am a Course Director for the MSc in Public Health in Developing Countries and teach on the following modules: Epidemiology in Practice (data management component); Current Issues In Safe Motherhood & Perinatal Health; Research Design and Analysis; Design and Analysis of Epidemiological Studies.
+I am a Programme Director for the MSc in Public Health for Development and teach on the following modules: Epidemiology in Practice (data management component); Current Issues In Safe Motherhood & Perinatal Health; Research Design and Analysis; Design and Analysis of Epidemiological Studies.

 Formerly, I was a training fellow with Ipact (University of Aberdeen) and ran international training courses in six countries in Africa and Asia in Monitoring and Evaluation of Maternal and Neonatal Health Programmes for programme managers in ministries of health at national level and in international NGOs.

 My research interests focus on programmatic components of the provision of maternal and neonatal health services.